maddestlabs/apocalypse-crt/README.md

 # Apocalypse CRT
-Who knew classic CRT monitors resurge as the preeminent display for the apocalypse.
-This shader attempts to simulate those war-torn displays.
+Who knew classic CRT monitors would resurge as the prominent display for the apocalypse.
+This shader attempts to simulate those archaic but sturdy displays.

 Example of shader in use on FL Studio's ZGameEditor, during the apocalypse, of course:
 [![Apocalypse CRT](https://img.youtube.com/vi/eaLK1JijyYI/hqdefault.jpg 'Apocalypse CRT')](https://youtu.be/eaLK1JijyYI)